DeclanChidlow/vale.rocks/src/posts/strongly-worded-emails.md

 ---
 title: Strongly Worded Emails
 description: Discussion of the true wonders of strongly worded emails.
-The ever-wonderful communication medium that is forever effective and most certainly not flawed or a complete waste of time in any way, shape, or form.
+The ever-grand communication medium that is forever effective and most certainly not flawed or a complete waste of time in any way, shape, or form.
 og_description: Only the finest form of communication.
 pub_time: 2025-11-28
 section: Rant